 At the time of this writing, there is no formal Thornewood Castle ghost tour (or any tour) that you can take as a member of the general public.
 Staying at or attending an event at the inn are the ONLY ways to explore it.
 From their website: “We regret that time demands and our neighborhood setting do not permit us to show the Castle on a walk-up basis.
 The Castle is a private residence located in a gated neighborhood.
 It can be seen when staying as a registered overnight guest or attending a private event.”

 However, the one exception to this rule might be to book a professional photo shoot there.
-Call Thornewood for details.
+Call Thornewood directly for details.

-The mansion has no elevator.
+The castle has no elevator.
 ALL of the rooms listed on their website are on the 2nd or 3rd floors.
 Remember in the States, the first floor IS the ground floor, so if you book a 2nd floor room, that’s just 1 flight of stairs to climb, not 2.
 2nd floor rooms include the Grandview Suite, Presidential Suite, Anna’s Suite, Chester’s Suite, and The Blue Room.
 The other guest rooms all appear to be on the 3rd floor.
-Some of the rooms do not have a bathroom en-suite, but may have private bathrooms that you’d need to exit your room and go down the hall to use.
-The house was built on its current site over 100 years ago, but is a replica (of sorts) of a 400 year old house, so expect the less-accessible features common to that time period.

 But there may be another option: there are 2 (more modern) guest apartments on the property, one for 2 occupants, and 1 for up to 6 occupants, available by the week or by the month.
 Apartment guests get a key to the castle and are permitted to roam everywhere the guests staying inside the inn can.
 Be sure to call and specifically ask, as it’s unclear from their website just how accessible the apartments are.